HenryGeorgist/go-wat/README.md

-## go-statistics
+## go-wat
-A simple statistics library to support Monte Carlo analysis in go-consequences
+A simple prototype program to support nested Monte Carlo analysis for water resources